HorizenOfficial/horizen-migration-check/README.md

 ### Instructions:

-- Download this project and install the dependencises with:
+- Download this project and install the dependencies with:

    ```
-   npm init
+   npm install
     ```

 - Rename .env.template file into .env and complete the nested properties.